madhu221b/uva-dl2-team11/blogpost.md

 <sub><sup>**Note** - baseline f1 is the case when no edges are added i.e. ratio 0.0</sup></sub>

-The results however show that rewiring actually negatively affects the performance of GCN model.
+The results show that rewiring negatively affects the performance of GCN model.
 We attribute this outcome as the nature of the data which are 2D image superpixel graphs.
-Even though there might exist bottlenecks in this space, connecting and passing information between disparate patches of an image might truly confuse the trained model.
+Even though bottlenecks might exist in this space, connecting and passing information between disparate patches of an image might truly confuse the trained model.
 The F1 scores of the Transformer+LapPE model remains the same throughout, which was expected as this model fully-connects the graph regardlessly.

+Even though this method didn't solve the over-squashing problem, the theory helps us to form intuitive experiments to visualize over-squashing as we show in [Section 5](#sec5).

 ### 4.1.2 Geometric deep learning:
 Owing to the failure of the SDRF algorithm to mitigate LRI problem, we explore architectures where instead of changing the semantic meaning of the graph by adding edges, we can make the features of the graph itself more expressive.
 One such domain where we can make the message passing approach of GNNs more expressive is Geometric Deep Learning (GEDL).